-Under the debt/equity rules, dividends paid on certain shares that are classified as non-equity shares are treated as not being dividends for imputation purposes.
+Under the debt/equity rules, dividends paid on certain interests, which are shares in legal form, are treated as not being dividends for imputation purposes.
 In consequence, these dividends cannot be franked.
 The Guide to the debt and equity tests contains an example of a redeemable preference share which would be a non-equity share.